September is recognized as Pain Awareness Month to better educate those who deal with pain on a regular basis.

 Sadly, over 14 million people worldwide live in perpetual pain.
-In the United States, it’s estimated that about 20.4% of adults live with constant chronic pain.
+In the United States, the CDC estimates that about 20.4% of adults live with constant chronic pain.

 Understanding the Persistent Pain Cycle